mna/0value/posts/A PEG parser generator for Go.md

 Then, `bootstrap-pigeon` is able to parse the full grammar (found in `pigeon/grammar/pigeon.peg`), and the final, official `pigeon` tool is built this way.
 As a sanity check, the output of running `bootstrap-pigeon` and `pigeon` on its own grammar can be compared and should be identical, as internally both use the same logic: the grammar is parsed into an AST defined in package `pigeon/ast` and the code is generated using `pigeon/builder`.

-The [complete pigeon documentation can be found on the godoc page][godoc], please do [file an issue][issue] if something is not clear or clearly wrong.
-And if you use it and like it, star it on github and talk about it - that's probably the easiest way to contribute to the success of an open source project.
+The [complete pigeon documentation can be found on the godoc page][godoc], please do [file an issue][issue] if something is not clear or is clearly wrong.
+And if you use it and like it, [star it on github][pigeon] and talk about it - that's probably the easiest way to contribute to the success of an open source project.
 You can also [follow me on Twitter][twit], that's where I will mention significant updates to my open source projects.

 [peg]: http://en.wikipedia.org/wiki/Parsing_expression_grammar
 [cfg]: http://en.wikipedia.org/wiki/Context-free_grammar